Become a Culinary Professional

 Graduates also receive job seeking skills and job placement assistance.

-Training is offered on an open entry/open exit basis with intake every two to four weeks as space is available.
+Training is offered on an open entry/open exit basis with intake on an open enrollment basis as space is available.
 Enrollment is limited to eight students.
 Classwork includes a daily lecture followed by hands-on training.
 Students also participate in the operation of our Monterey Bay Event Center, giving you the opportunity to receive real kitchen and food preparation experience.

 - Hot and Cold Food Production

 - Knife Skills

 - Math Skills for Food Service